Ellie Downie: 2019

 Downie was selected to compete at the 2019 European Championships alongside Amelie Morgan, Alice Kinsella, and Kelly Simm.
 She competed at the British Championships where she placed first in the all-around, on vault, and on floor exercise.
 She later competed at the Birmingham World Cup where she placed seventh after falling off the balance beam and uneven bars.
 At the European Championships Downie qualified to the all-around final in fourth place and to the vault final in first.
 In the all-around final Downie finished second behind Mélanie de Jesus dos Santos of France.
 She won bronze in the vault final behind 2015 vault champion Maria Paseka and 2017 vault champion Coline Devillard.

 In September Downie was named to the team to compete at the 2019 World Championships in Stuttgart alongside Alice Kinsella, Becky Downie, Taeja James, and Georgia-Mae Fenton.
 During qualifications Downie helped Great Britain place seventh, earning a spot in the team final and qualifying a team for Great Britain to the 2020 Olympic Games in Tokyo.
 Individually Downie qualified for the vault final.
 During the team final she contributed scores on vault and uneven bars towards Great Britain's sixth place finish.
 In the vault final Downie performed a Double-Twisting Yurchenko and a Cheng, earning an average score of 14.816 and winning the bronze medal behind Americans Simone Biles and Jade Carey.
 This was Downie's first individual World Championships medal.
 Later that day Downie's sister Becky won her first individual World Championships medal, a silver medal on the uneven bars.

 2020

 In early February it was announced that Downie was selected to represent Great Britain at the Birmingham World Cup taking place in late March.
 However the Birmingham World Cup was later canceled due to the COVID-19 pandemic in the United Kingdom.

 2021

 In May, British Gymnastics announced that Downie would be taking some time away from gymnastics to be with her family following the sudden death of her 24-year-old brother Joshua on the eve of the final Olympic trial, thus ending her Tokyo 2020 Olympic bid.

 Controversy

-In 2021, both of the Downie sisters spoke out concerning the pressures placed on to competitiors, including over-training when injured and weight-shaming.
+In 2021, both of the Downie sisters spoke out concerning the pressures placed onto competitors, including over-training when injured and weight-shaming.
 In 2023 interviews, Ellie stated she had quit to focus on her "mental health and happiness", and also to coach junior athletes.